JamieBarlow/weekend-bankhol/README.md

 ## Testing and Debugging :computer:

+The app uses a four-phase test pattern (setup, exercise, verify, teardown) to unit-test functions and ensure that they are reliable.
+To run the test suite:
 - Open the Developer Tools in your browser (in Chrome, Ctrl + Shift + I) and open the Console tab.
 - Type `mocha.run()` in the console and press enter.
 - The test suite should now run and display the results on your page: